dwy2002/AOSP-github-initiator/README.md

 This tools helps building your own AOSP organization and porting all source code of AOSP to it

 ### Prerequisites
 1. Create a mirror of Google AOSP and repo init+sync to your local machine, refer to https://source.android.com/source/downloading for details.
-In this case, we sync the source code to the local folder eg. /home/git/aosp .
+In this case, we sync the source code to the local folder eg. /home/git/aosp
-2. Set up your own github(EE) organization, named eg. MyAOSP .
+2. Set up your own github(EE) organization, named eg. MyAOSP
-3. Set up SSH-Key of your github account.
+3. Set up SSH-Key of your github account
-4. Generate github personal access token.
+4. Generate github personal access token
-5. Set up Java runtime.
+5. Set up Java runtime

 ### Command format